hnpf/google-pixel-plymouth-theme/README.md

 <details>
   <summary>Click to expand: Manual Tweaks</summary>

-  If the animation is too slow for your i5-14600k:
+  If the animation is too slow:
   - Edit `gemini-pixel.script`
   - Change `progress += 1` to `progress += 4`
 </details>